hemasriaavala/Todo-list/README.md

-# WebDev
-📝 Todo App
+# 📝 Todo App

 Write it down.
 Get it done! ✅

-A simple and interactive Todo List Application built using HTML, CSS, and JavaScript.
+The Todo App is a simple and user-friendly task management application built using HTML, CSS, and JavaScript.

-🚀 Features
+## 🚀 Features

 ✍️ Add, edit, and delete tasks dynamically